open/close all folders

 - Similarly, one raid saw a bomb fall right on the Houses of Parliament, completely wiping out the House of Commons.
 The iconic clock tower housing Big Ben, however, was slightly damaged but otherwise okay.

 - In fact, the Nazis organized an entire series of air raids that targeted cities that were strategically unimportant but contained famous architecture (the Baedeker Blitz; apparently, the Luftwaffe high command chose the targets from the Baedeker's Tourist Guide to Great Britain, and all of them were ranked three stars or higher).
-Fortunately, most of the targets like Cantebury Cathedral, Exeter Cathedral, and York Minster escaped mostly unscathed.
+Fortunately, most of the targets like Canterbury Cathedral, Exeter Cathedral, and York Minster escaped mostly unscathed.

 - Generally justified with any castle or other large stone structure dating from the Roman Empire onwards.
 Architects couldn't calculate the minimum thickness of stone needed to hold up for the building's design lifespan with the same degree of accuracy as is possible in this day and age, so they'd err on the side of caution; by modern standards, the end product is hugely over-engineered, and will remain recognisable -if not necessarily useable for their intended purpose- for hundreds of years after being abandoned.
+To give a general idea of just how over-engineered some Roman buildings were; there are Roman bridges which are able to carry cars two thousand years after they were built to deal with horse carriages.
+The Pantheon in Rome similarly survived to this day and still holds the record for the biggest unreinforced concrete dome in the world.

 - After Hurricane Sandy swept away the historic Atlantic City Boardwalk, the roller coaster in Seaside Heights remained in place◊ and was perfectly recognizable◊.